Our Tennis Racket Stringing Guide

 Choosing your string tension is as important as choosing your string type.
-The tension you play with is dependent on the type of courts you play on, the temperatures or altitudes at which you play at or even to reduce injury stress.
+The tension you play with is dependent on the type of courts you play on, the temperatures or altitudes at which you play, or even to reduce injury stress.

 In hotter weather, the ball will fly faster through the air and some control may need to be regained meaning higher tension is needed.

-In colder conditions the ball will move more slowly through the air meaning lower tensions required.
+In colder conditions, the ball will move more slowly through the air meaning lower tensions are required.

 If you suffer from an injury, particularly an arm or wrist injury, lowering tension will help reduce stress on the affected part of the body.